49th (West Riding) Infantry Division: Memorials

 At the Site John McCrae just outside Ypres there is a memorial to the 49th (West Riding) Infantry Division.
 It is located is immediately behind Essex Farm Commonwealth War Graves Commission Cemetery, on top of the canal bank.
 It is shaped like an obelisk and accessed via a flight of stairs leading up the canal bank from the cemetery.

+At the National Memorial Arboretum in Alrewas, a memorial to the 49th Division was unveiled on 7th June 1998 by Brigadier W J Hurrell; the memorial is a life-sized polar bear carving.
+The 'Polar Bear Memorial' was the first memorial to placed at the Arboretum.